CEOP: Child Exploitation and Online Protection Command

 Mathematics

-We will also explore mass and capacity and engage in practical activities to practise using new vocabulary in context.
+We will also explore height and length and engage in practical activities to practise using new vocabulary in context.

 Literacy

-We will engage in texts linked to our theme through play in continuous provision every day.
-We will also explore a new text in taught sessions to develop our oracy skills, comprehension and writing.
+In Literacy we will be reading The Friendship Bench and Marvellous to engage in learning about starting a new school and meeting new people.
+The texts are used to develop oracy skills, reading, comprehension and writing.
 We will introduce new vocabulary and practise using the words in a sentence and through play.
-Every day we will model writing sentences and children will engage in practising the sentences orally as well as writing in small groups.
+Every day we will model writing words, captions and sentences and children will engage in practising the words orally as well as writing in small groups.

-We are also continuing our writing journey through play with large gross motor activities and sensory play We are also supporting the children's writing skills by exposing them to writing opportunities in continuous provision; hooks linked to our theme of the week are encouraging the children to 'choose' to write.
-We are also using the Message Centre and Drawing Club to promote a love and excitement for writing.
+We are also continuing our writing journey through play with large gross motor activities and sensory play We are also supporting the children's writing skills by exposing them to challenges linked to our theme to encourage them to build on prior learning and engage in writing independently.

 There are lots of ways to promote a love of writing at home.
 Enjoy writing shopping lists, birthday cards and messages for others.
 Use the information on See Saw to support how to form the letters correctly and learn the formation rhymes.
 Speak to your child's teacher for more information on developing fine motor skills.